Enhancing Quantum Algorithms for Quadratic Unconstrained Binary Optimization via Integer Programming: QAOA-Parameter Estimate for Weighted MaxCut

 This is also the case for any odd combination of common neighbors.
 In fact, those are exactly the terms which are proportional to $X_u X_v$.
 Thus, summation over all odd combinations of common neighbors gives

 Finally, substituting \eqref{eq:conjb} in \eqref{eq:f} yields the result stated in \eqref{eq:expth}.

+\end{proof} \tb{The formula~\eqref{eq:expth} in Lemma~\ref{lem:exp} is cheap to evaluate numerically on sparse instances.
+For a given edge $uv\in E$ ,the number of terms in the sum in Eq.~\eqref{eq:expth} is in $O(2^{|\Lambda(u,v)|}$).
+For sparse instances, $|\Lambda(u,v)|$ is small, often zero, such that the sum in \eqref{eq:expth} has only view terms.
+In contrast, the computational cost of the formula derived in~\cite{Ozaeta_2022} and~\cite{Bravyi_2020} does not depend on $|\Lambda(u,v)|$ but grows linearly with $|N(uv)|$, which is larger than $O(2^{|\Lambda(u,v)|}$) on sparse instances.
+On the other hand, the number of terms in~\eqref{eq:expth} is very large for dense instances.
+Then, the formula in~\cite{Ozaeta_2022} and~\cite{Bravyi_2020} can be evaluated faster.}

-\end{proof} An often studied class of instances consists of weights that are chosen following a binary distribution in $\{-a,a\},\ a>0$.
-Then, for specific graph topologies, maximizers of $F(\gamma,\beta)$ can be derived analytically from Lemma~\ref{lem:exp}, as we show next. \begin{corollary} For triangle-free, $d$-regular graphs with weights taking values in $\{-a,a\},\ a>0$, \eqref{eq:expthF} is maximized for
+An often studied class of instances consists of weights that are chosen following a binary distribution in $\{-a,a\},\ a>0$.
+Then, for specific graph topologies, maximizers of $F(\gamma,\beta)$ can be derived analytically from Lemma~\ref{lem:exp}, as we show next.